In the fall of 2017, I began a 16-week series of Raja Yoga sessions at the Ananda Center in Palo Alto, CA.This is a chronicle of personal highlights.

 They are also likely to integrate with my first experience with spiritual-growth/spiritual-opening practices, in my martial arts of practice of Jung SuWon.
 (Nothing of the kind occurred this week, but it could happen — and in any case I’d be remiss if I didn’t acknowledge my debt to that organization and its founder, Great Grandmaster Dr. Tae Yun Kim.

-With any luck, I’ll be following a similar pattern for the next 15 weeks!
+With any luck, I’ll be following a similar pattern for the remaining weeks!

 Ananda’s Raja Yoga course covers much more than I have described here.
 These are my personal highlights — the things that were, for me, either new, especially interesting, or especially illuminating.
 As they mention in the very first session, what they teach in this course is not unique to Ananda.
 Raja Yoga is an ancient science that belongs to the world.
 It is the “kingly” (raja) Yoga in that sense that it spans many different branches of Yoga practice — organizing them and devoting resources (your time and energy) to each in turn, for the good of the whole (you).